erayon/greenGITx/README.md

 Befor starting this you should do :

+# create a private repo name as you like

 # In your terminal :
 1. ssh-keygen -t rsa -C "yourmail@gmail.com"
 2. cd .ssh/